dpmaddalena/dpmaddalena.github.com/_posts/2022-07-12-guerillasdream.md

 tags: [books, sci-fi, heroes]
 ---

 This prologue to [Abrasion](http://www.imby.net/20170525/abrasion) was an attempt to provide an onramp to a story that starts suddenly and asks a lot of readers--the language is dense, rich, and poetic, and starts from the perspective of a woman afflicted with near impossible circumstances, and the mental health struggles to match.
 I have friends who love dropping into the narrative as is, and others desperate for some help approaching the story.
 In traditional fashion, I wrote a thing that I enjoy, and managed to frustrate both camps.
 I decided to leave Abrasion alone, and share this bit of writing here.
 I still think it has some power to it.
-I also think it makes no sense apart from the rest of the novel, but I share it here as a tasty snack.
+I also think it makes no sense apart from the rest of the novel, but I share it here as an amuse bouche before the publication of the work to which it would have been attached.

 <img src='/assets/beasts.jpg' width='500'>